CBonnell/draft-lamps-rfc8398-bis/draft-bonnell-lamps-rfc8398bis.md

 necessary, transform any U-labels (Unicode) to A-labels (ASCII) as specified in Section 5.5 of {{RFC5891}}.
 For ASCII NR-LDH labels, uppercase letters are converted to lowercase letters.
-In setup for SmtpUTF8Mailbox, the email address local-part MUST conform to the requirements of {{!RFC6530}} and {{RFC6531}}, including being a string in UTF-8 form.
+In setup for SmtpUTF8Mailbox, the email address Local-part MUST conform to the requirements of {{!RFC6530}} and {{RFC6531}}, including being a string in UTF-8 form.
 In particular, the local- part MUST NOT be transformed in any way, such as by doing case folding or normalization of any kind.
 The `Local-part` part of an internationalized email address is already in UTF-8.
-For rfc822Name, the local-part, which is IA5String (ASCII), trivially maps to UTF-8 without change.
+For rfc822Name, the Local-part, which is IA5String (ASCII), trivially maps to UTF-8 without change.
 Once setup is complete, they are again compared octet for octet.